 Unfortunately, this happens all too often in the music business.
 Most of the popular songs on the radio now are simply following a template of what makes a “hit,” using recycled ideas and sounds from decades past to cater to the lowest common denominator of collective taste.

 I encourage you to take something that has been done before and make it your own, a unique stamp of your own style-space that simultaneously draws from the fresh and the familiar.

 “Be not overly righteous, and do not make yourself too wise.
 Why should you destroy yourself?” - Ecclesiastes 7:16 (ESV)

 However, as the verse in Ecclesiastes says, it’s not good to be overly righteous (or overly religious).
-The early Church’s idea of monodic expression is powerful, but when it excludes all other instruments as irreligious or dirty, that is when a tradition of man supersedes Scripture.
+The early Church’s idea of monodic expression is powerful, but when it excludes all other instruments as irreligious or dirty, that is when the tradition of man supersedes Scripture.
+The Scriptures are rife with instrumentation.
 “Overrighteousness” destroys because it stifles the growth of new life.
 It cuts off the vitality of the next generation’s “new song” by eternally mandating the current generation’s forms.
 But God identifies Himself as One who does “a new thing.”
-He demonstrates the renewal of expression throughout the rhythmic patterns of the seasons, and ultimately in the resurrection.
+He demonstrates the renewal of expression throughout the rhythmic patterns of the seasons, and, ultimately, in the resurrection.